-(Full Name in Block Cap itals) of (Address) being a member/me embers of Samchem Holding s Berhad, hereby appoint (Full Name in Bloo ck Capitals) of (Address) or failing him/her, the Company to be he olf & Country Club, No. 1, . //our behalf at the Seventh Anr Jalan 31/100A, Kota Kemuning y adjournment thereof.
-My/Our Proxy(ies) is/are to vote as indicated be low: NO. RESOLUTIONS FOR AGAINST Declaration of a 31 December 20 First & Final Single Tier Divid 13. lend of 2.5 sen per shares for the financial year ended 2.
-Approval of payn nent of Directors' fees for the financial year ending 31 E December 2014.
-3. Re-election of D irector - Ng Thin Poh 4.
-Re-election of D irector - Dato' Ng Lian Poh 5.
-To re-appoint Me determine their essrs.
-Baker Tilly AC as Audito remuneration. rs of the Company and to a authorise the Directors to 6.
-Special Busines s - Authority to Issue Shares I Pursuant to Section 132D o of the Companies Act, 1965. an "X" in the appropriate spa voting at his discretion.) ace above how you wish yo our votes to be cast.
-If you do n ot do so, th ne Proxy will Dated this day of 2014.
-NUMBER OF SHARES HELD Signature/Seal of Sh nareholders ( Delete if not appli cable)
+/We

+(Full Name in Block Capitals)

+of

+(Address)

+being a member/members of Samchem Holdings Berhad, hereby appoint ck Capitals)

+of

+(Address)

+or failing him/her,

+or, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Eighth Ann the Company to be held at Danau 3, Kota Permai Golf & Country Club, No. 1, Jalan 31/100A, Kota Kemuning Alam, Selangor Darul Ehsan on Friday, 22 May 2015 at 9.30 a.m. and at any adjournment thereof.

+My/Our Proxy(ies) is/are to vote as indicated below:

+NO. RESOLUTIONS FOR AGAINST

+Declaration of a First & Final Single Tier Dividend of 2.5 sen per share for the financial year ended 31 December 2014.

+2. Approval of payment of Directors' fees for the financial year ending 31 December 2015.

+3. Re-election of Director - Cheong Chee Yun

+4. Re-election of Director - Dato' Theng Book

+5. Re-election of Director - Lee Kong Hoi

+6. To re-appoint Messrs.
+Baker Tilly AC as Auditors of the Company and to authorise the Directors to determine their remuneration.

+6. Special Business - Authority to Issue Shares Pursuant to Section 132D of the Companies Act, 1965.

+(Please indicate with an "X" in the appropriate space above how you wish your votes to be cast.
+If you do n vote or abstain from voting at his discretion.) ot do so, th ne Proxy will

+Dated this day of 2015.

+Signature/Seal of Shareholders

+( Delete if not applicable)